Jacques Marie Boudin de Tromelin de La Nuguy

 Jacques Marie Boudin de Tromelin, Chevalier de La Nuguy (Ploujean, 31 May 1751 — Norge, 4 December 1798) was a French Navy officer.
-He served in the Indian Ocean under Suffren during the War of American Independence.
+He served in the Indian Ocean under Suffren during the American Revolutionary War.
 Tromelin Island is named after him.

 Biography

 Born to Marie-Françoise Le Diouguel de Penanru and Jacques Boudin de Tromelin, Tromelin-Lanuguy joined the Navy as a Garde-Marine in Brest on 12 January 1766.
 He served in Bayonne and Saint-Malo.

 From 1 November 1767 to 27 January 1768, he served on the 32-gun frigate Sensible, under Captain du Chaffault, for a cruise to the Caribbean.
 Sick, he was disembarked at Saint-Domingue and returned to Brest on a merchantman.

 He then served as first officer on the cutter Lézard, under his older brother Tromelin-Launay, departing Lorient in October 1772 to arrive at Isle de France (Mauritius) in June 1773.
 He was promoted to Ensign on 1 October 1773.